 What Changed

-This is an enforcement decision, not new legislation, but it reinforces existing EMIR and SFTR requirements on TRs, particularly:
+- This is an enforcement decision, not new legislation, but it reinforces existing EMIR and SFTR requirements on TRs, particularly:

-Policies and procedures: Must be adequate to ensure compliance, with clear roles and responsibilities for governing bodies (breaches under EMIR Art.
+- Policies and procedures: Must be adequate to ensure compliance, with clear roles and responsibilities for governing bodies (breaches under EMIR Art.
 78(3) and SFTR Art.
-9(1), Point (c) Section I Annex I EMIR).

-Organisational structure: Must ensure business continuity and orderly functioning, especially for SFTR services (breach under SFTR).
+- Organisational structure: Must ensure business continuity and orderly functioning, especially for SFTR services (breach under SFTR).

-- For all TRs
+- For all TRs:

-- Audit organisational structure for SFTR business continuity and orderly functioning
+- Audit organisational structure for SFTR business continuity and orderly functioning.

-- Conduct operational risk assessments, implementing controls/systems to minimise risks under EMIR/SFTR
+- Conduct operational risk assessments, implementing controls/systems to minimise risks under EMIR/SFTR.

-- Enhance data confidentiality/integrity protections and misuse prevention measures
+- Enhance data confidentiality/integrity protections and misuse prevention measures.

 Key Dates

-7 May 2020 - REGIS-TR registration extended to SFTR reporting.
+- REGIS-TR registration extended to SFTR reporting

 Compliance Impact